What Do Courier or Messenger Do?

 - Merchandise Deliverer

-Is There Going to be Demand for Couriers and Messengers?
+Are There Job Opportunities for Couriers and Messengers?

 In the United States, there were 95,000 jobs for Courier or Messenger in 2016.
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 10,900 new jobs for Courier or Messenger by 2026.
-The BLS estimates 10,100 yearly job openings in this field.
+There will be an estimated 10,100 positions for Courier or Messenger per year.

 The states with the most job growth for Courier or Messenger are Colorado, Utah, and Florida.
 Watch out if you plan on working in Kansas, Mississippi, or Alaska.
 These states have the worst job growth for this type of profession.